almoslmi/e2e_EL_multilingual_experiments/README.md

 cd modules
 ```

-Finally, you can run the predictors:
+Finally, you can run the predictor:

 ```
 python predictor.py  # or predictor_ja.py